HypeCheck

 Dulse

-Also known as: Palmaria palmata, red dulse, sea lettuce flakes, dillisk
+Also known as: Palmaria palmata, red dulse, sea lettuce flakes, Palmaria sp.

 What the Science Says

-Dulse is an edible red seaweed (Palmaria palmata) harvested from cold Atlantic and Pacific waters.
+Dulse is an edible red seaweed (Palmaria palmata) traditionally eaten in coastal regions.
 Lab studies show that compounds in dulse — including pigments called phycoerythrins and certain polar lipids — can neutralize free radicals and reduce inflammatory signals in cell cultures.
-Some cell-based studies also found dulse extracts slowed the growth of cancer cells in a dish, though this has never been tested in humans.
+Some extracts have also slowed cancer cell growth in test tubes, though none of this has been tested in humans.

 What It Doesn't Do